The Engineered Future

 When considering the future of the evolutionary process, it is important to understand the fundamental aspects of future organisms.

-One of the prominent features of them will be that they are engineered.
+One of the prominent features of them will be that they will be engineered.
+This means that they will be products of intelligent design.

 Up to this point, evolution has proceeded mainly through the processes of mutation, recombination and selection.